 This is why I was particularly dreading the professional head shot my boss told me to take.
 I halfheartedly asked Facebook for recommendations and everyone was super helpful with photographer referrals but it was all too much and I had to retreat to a cave below the Misty Mountains and live on raw fish for a while.

 I finally decided I’d just have my assistant take my headshot with an iPhone 6 and the marketing firm would be none the wiser.
 I’d like to pretend I rolled out of bed and “woke up like this” but the truth is I put a LOT of effort into exfoliating my face with pulverized brick while spraying expensive liquids in my hair and trying to match my clothing to my eye color.

 But the photo was still TERRIBLE.
 I look like I’m sneering/telling some guy in a bar to stop offering to buy me a cosmo.
 My boss agreed and said it was absolutely unacceptable and I looked terrible and we couldn’t use it.
 This motivated me to go ahead and send it in because I’m lazy and defiant.

 A week later the marketing firm got back to us with a “final proof” AKA the results of running my face through their patent-pending Vampire App:

 It was a classic example of being proven wrong when you were pretty sure a situation couldn’t get worse.
-Someone out there needs to have their Photoshop access revoked.
+Someone out there needs a serious lesson in mastering photoshop… Either that or they need their access to it revoked!
 I’ve never used Photoshop but I was pretty sure I could do better so I downloaded a free app and got to work: